magento/devdocs/guides/v2.0/cloud/before/before-workspace-magento-prereqs.md

 	*	nginx: `service nginx restart`

 ## Web server (local) {#webserver}
 We support installations of [Apache]({{ page.baseurl }}install-gde/prereq/apache.html) and [nginx](https://nginx.org/){:target="_blank"} for your web server.
-We do not provide documentation for an installation and configuration of nginx at this time.
-Please review the [nginx Wiki](https://www.nginx.com/resources/wiki/) for further instructions.
+Further information for installing and configuring nginx is in-progress.
+At this time, please review the [nginx Wiki](https://www.nginx.com/resources/wiki/) for further instructions.

 ## Database (local) {#database}
 You have multiple options for databases to use for your local.
 One database option you may want to consider is MariaDB.
 The Magento Enterprise Cloud Edition environments use [MariaDB](https://mariadb.org/){:target="_blank"}, with a [Galara Cluster](http://galeracluster.com/){:target="_blank"} with triple reducency in the Production environment.
 Regardless of database, you need to modify the `auto_increment_increment` value.